GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 You are welcome to produce the final ad using only Veo if you'd like, but if you want to make it more professional, you'll need to editing your shots, music and stills together.

 We have provided a virtual workstation with Blackmagic's DaVinci Resolve video editor.
 You can use it to create a nicely produced ad video.
 Your coach will provide log in details.
 See the **Tips** section below for instructions on installing the client and connecting to the workstation.
+Only one team member needs to install this.

 Your final result should be one or two 30 second ad videos that use multiple shots generated in Veo and scored with music created in Lyra.
 If you want to weave in some still images, these are created with Imagen.